COBRAPROsimulator/COBRAPRO/paper/paper.md

 ```
 Note that `Parameters_LG_INR21700_M50.m` function defines the nominal parameters of your cell and the simulation settings, e.g., discretization method, DAE initialization method, current type, etc.

 Once the user input has been defined, run the `DFN_pso_0_05C.m` code to start the PSO.
-Once the PSO is finished, the code prints the identified parameter values and objective function values to the command window:
+Once the PSO is finished, the code prints the identified parameter and objective function values to the command window:
 ```
 Displaying identified values...
 ------------------------